panord/netspace/README.md

 may interact with your other interfaces.

 It provides a simple interface for creating a namespace with a single interface, sets it up for you, and runs your start scripts.
+You can ofcourse do further setup (or all of it) in the start scripts if you like.

-## Install
+## Getting started
 ```
-make install
+sudo make install
-netspace-create.sh eth1 192.168.1.99
+netspace.sh create eth1 192.168.1.99 foo
+netspacectl start foo
 ```

 ## Creating a service
-By default, all scripts in `/root/.config/netspace/init.d` are executed with `$START` set to a suitable execute command.
+By default, all scripts in `/etc/netspace/init.d` are executed with `$START` set to a suitable execute command which will execute the line inside the netspace.

 Example start script:
 ```